ryanpdwyer/teensyio/about.md

 New circuit layout tries to do a good a job as possible with the parts I currently have on hand.
 The implementation is still a little unwieldly, 8 op-amps, a difference amplifier, voltage reference, 2 switches, and 2 current buffers.

+I'd like to OSHPark a nice implementation of this.
+Options: Should I use ±5 volt supplies from two batteries?
+That would let me use the LT1010.

 Digikey
 =======